UEFA.com conducts a whistle-stop tour of the continent to discover the first families of European football.

 Italy: the Maldinis

 Cesare Maldini picked up the 1962/63 European Cup with AC Milan in 1962/63, and Paolo got his hands on 'Old Big Ears' five times with the same club – in 1989, 1990, 1994, 2003 and 2007.
 Such was Paolo's impact in his mammoth 24-year career with Milan that his No3 shirt was retired when he hung up his boots in 2009.
 However, there remains the possibility that another Maldini may revive it, with Paolo's two sons now in the Rossoneri youth ranks.
-"I just hope he is having fun and not forgetting his studies," said 'nonno Cesare' after 17-year-old Christian trained with the first team.
+"I just hope he is having fun and not forgetting his studies," said 'nonno Cesare' after Christian, then 17, first trained with the first team.

 Kazakhstan: the Lorias

 Forward Otari Loria started out playing for local sides in Gudauta, Abkhazia, in the early 1950s, moving on to represent FC SKA Odesa before moving to the then Kazakh Soviet Republic to represent FC Dinamo Tselinograd.
 His son Grigori followed in his father's footsteps in the same city – now known as Astana – as a striker in the 1970s and 1980s, and Otari's grandson David Loria continued the tradition with a twist.
 "My father and grandfather were forwards, but my destiny was to be a goalkeeper – it's in my blood," said David Loria, now capped 38 times by Kazakhstan.
 "My elder brother influenced me.
 He made me play in goal when we played in the yard as kids."